Radney Foster: 2017

 In early 2017, Foster starred in Troubadour, a country musical by Sugarland member Kristian Bush and playwright Janece Shaffer.
 The production took place in Atlanta, at the Tony Award-winning Alliance Theatre.
 Foster also appears in the 2017 film Beauty Mark.

 In September 2017, Foster released For You To See The Stars, a CD/book duo.
 The collection of short stories is his first print publication and follows the stories on the CD, which included nine new songs and a special re-recording of "Raining on Sunday", Foster's single that was later recorded by Keith Urban for his album Golden Road.

 For You To See The Stars is Foster at his classic storytelling best, both as a seasoned singer-songwriter and a soulful writer of prose.
 Although both components stand alone as separate pieces of art, they are meant to be enjoyed together.
 When coupled, the book and CD give fans a deeper insight into the subconscious of Foster's storytelling.
 Long-time Tennessean journalist Peter Cooper commented, “Radney Foster writes with uncommon depth of emotion, humor, empathy, and clarity.
 I’m going to ask him how he does it, and if he tells me I’ll let you in on his secret.
 Until then, it’s best that we read, wonder, and revel.”

 Personal life

 A native of Del Rio, Texas, Foster moved to Tennessee to attend the University of the South at Sewanee.
-He lives in Nashville with his wife Cyndi and three children, Julien, Jackson, and Maureen.
+He lives in Nashville with his wife Cyndi and three children, Julien, Jackson, and Mojo.